News

 Fast track is a process designed to facilitate the development and expedite the review of drugs needed to treat serious conditions, filling an unmet medical need—essentially, bringing drugs of high need to a patient earlier.
 Fast track addresses a range of serious conditions.
 A fast track drug must show some advantage over currently available therapies, such as the following: superior effectiveness or an improved effect on serious outcomes; avoidance of serious side effects of available therapies; improves diagnosis of a serious condition in which early diagnosis results in an improved outcome; decreased clinically significant toxicity of available therapies that is common, causing discontinuation of treatment; and the ability to address emerging or anticipated public health needs.

 Ovarian cancer is considered to be the deadliest gynecologic malignancy.
-In the front-line setting, patients are treated with a platinum and taxane doublet.
-Although approximately 40% to 60% of patients achieve a complete clinical response with this line of chemotherapy, about 25% of patients are platinum-resistant or refractory, with a median overall survival of about 1 year.2 The amplification of CCNE1 and cyclin E2 occurs in a broad range of solid tumors and in a significant group of patients with high-grade serous ovarian cancer (HGSOC).
+In the frontline setting, patients are treated with a platinum and taxane doublet.
+Although approximately 40% to 60% of patients achieve a complete clinical response with this line of chemotherapy, approximately 25% of patients have disease that is platinum-resistant or -refractory, with a median overall survival of approximately 1 year.2 The amplification of CCNE1 and cyclin E2 occurs in a broad range of solid tumors and in a significant group of patients with high-grade serous ovarian cancer (HGSOC).
 Additionally, CCNE1 amplification is also associated with resistance to platinum-based chemotherapy, creating a significant area of unmet need in patients with the most common type of ovarian cancer.1,3

-INX-315 is a novel, potent, and selective cyclin-dependent kinase 2 (CDK2) inhibitor that is currently undergoing evaluation in the ongoing first-in-human phase 1/2 clinical trial, INX-315-01 (NCT05735080)4, to evaluate its safety, tolerability, pharmacokinetics, and preliminary antitumor activity in patients with recurrent advanced/metastatic cancer.
-The study will be conducted in 3 parts: part A, which consists of an oral INX-315 monotherapy dose escalation and combination therapy with fulvestrant (Faslodex; AstraZeneca); part B, an ovarian cancer INX-315 monotherapy dose expansion; and part C, an INX-315 combination therapy with abemaciclib (Verzenio; Eli Lilly and Co.) and fulvestrant in advanced/metastatic breast cancer (dose escalation and expansion).1,4
+INX-315 is a novel, potent, and selective CDK2 inhibitor that is currently undergoing evaluation in the ongoing first-in-human phase 1/2 clinical trial, INX-315-01 (NCT05735080)4 to evaluate its safety, tolerability, pharmacokinetics, and preliminary antitumor activity in patients with recurrent advanced/metastatic cancer.
+The study will be conducted in 3 parts: part A, which consists of an oral INX-315 monotherapy dose escalation and combination therapy with fulvestrant (Faslodex; AstraZeneca); part B, an ovarian cancer INX-315 monotherapy dose expansion; and part C, an INX-315 combination therapy with abemaciclib (Verzenio; Eli Lilly and Co) and fulvestrant in advanced/metastatic breast cancer (dose escalation and expansion).1,4

 Part B will expand to at least 2 dose levels determined by the SMC, according to the investigators.
 Patients with platinum-refractory or platinum-resistant advanced or metastatic ovarian cancer with CCNE1 amplifications will be enrolled.
 Additionally, part B will open for enrollment once the SMC has selected the dose levels to be evaluated from the part A portion of the study.
 Patients from part A are not permitted to rejoin or continue the study in part B. Approximately 30 patients will be randomly assigned to receive 1 of the dose levels of INX-315.4